Hugo (game show): Other media and merchandise

 Various video games, including a series directly adapted from the 1990s show, and other media and licensed merchandise have been produced in Denmark to be distributed around the world.
 There have been also two attempts to adapt the show into an animated film, among various other developments.
-By the 2018 estimate of former Hugo producer Ivan Sølvason, there have been a total of some 6,500 different Hugo products worldwide.
+By the 2018 estimate of Hugo creator Ivan Sølvason, there have been a total of some 6,500 different Hugo products worldwide.